abel-escobedo/CAD-training-projects/README.md

 # CAD-training-projects
-A compilation of projects I made while learning CAD in Fusion 360
+A collection of downloadable .step, .f3d, .f3z, and .png files that showcase the projects I made while learning CAD in Fusion 360.